takenet/blip-docs/source/includes/en/extensions/chatbot-profile.md

 In order to set a get started button for your chatbot, use a `set` command on `/profile/get-started-label` URI.
 This sample shows how to add a button with `Start now` as label.
 <aside  class="notice">
-Note: Messenger doesn't allow label to be changed </aside>
+Note: Messenger doesn't allow the label to be changed </aside>

 ### Set a start message